 Scholarships are available for eligible students through the Fund for Education Abroad (FEA).
-The application for Spring 2022 programs is open July 1, 2021 - September 15, 2021 and November 15, 2021 - January 20, 2022 for Fall, Summer, AY 2022 programs.
-One application is used for multiple scholarships including the Rainbow Scholarship for LGBTQI students.
+The application is open July 1, 2022 - September 15, 2022 for Spring 2023 programs.
+One application is used for multiple scholarships including two Rainbow Scholarships for LGBTQI students.

 For additional resources including a region specific annotated bibliography check out this LGBTQ Students studying Abroad webpage by Carleton College.

 LGBTQ+ Travel Resources